PretendoNetwork/mitmproxy-nintendo/README.md

    the proxy server.
 You should see some "client connect" and "client disonnect" messages.
 6. Do whatever activity you want to have in the network dump.
-7. Press `Control` and `c` in the terminal window to stop the proxy and create the dump HAR file in the `dumps` folder.
+7. Press `Control` and `c` in the terminal window to stop the proxy.
+This will create a network dump HAR file in the `dumps` folder, which you can find in the current folder that your terminal is running in (if you don't know, run the `pwd` command).
 8. Rename the HAR file (`wiiu-latest.har` or `3ds-latest.har`) in the `dumps` folder to something descriptive.
    - **Warning: If you don't rename the dump before restarting the proxy container, it will be overwritten!**
 9. Go back to step 4 for your next network dump.
-10. Upload your HAR files to the Pretendo Network Discord server to share them with the developers.
+10. Upload your HAR files to any public channel in the Pretendo Network Discord server to share them with the developers.
-    - **Note: Make sure to upload the HAR files directly so they can be automatically processed to scrub personal information.
-Don't zip them.**
+    - **Note: Make sure to upload the HAR files directly so they can be automatically deleted and reuploaded in a private channel for the developers.
+Don't zip the folder.**

 When you are finished with collecting network dumps, go back into your console's Internet settings and disable the proxy server.
 For security reasons, please